 Over the counter drugs are just another tool in the medical woodshed; accumulate them as well as prescription drugs such as antibiotics.
 Essential oils, herbal supplements, and medical equipment are also important.
 With a good stockpile, you’ll have everything you need to keep it together health-wise, even if everything else falls apart.

-What would you do in a survival situation when help is NOT on the way?
-The Doom and Bloom™ Survival Medicine Handbook is a must-have addition to your survival library!
+What would you do if when help was NOT on the way?
+The Survival Medicine Handbook is a must-have addition to your survival library!
 If you’re responsible for the health of your loved ones, you’ll want this medical guide to keeping it together, even if everything else falls apart.
-See the trailer at: https://www.youtube.com/watch?v=Kb3vdQecUPM